Skip to content

 Visit Multiplier

-The best EOR providers for hiring in Denmark in 2026 are RemoFirst (starting at $199/mo), Remote (starting at $599/mo), and Multiplier (starting at $400/mo), based on our 10-category rating system covering 8 providers.
+The best EOR providers for hiring in Denmark in 2026 are RemoFirst (starting at $199/mo), Remote (starting at $699/mo), and Multiplier (starting at $400/mo), scored on The Borderless Standard, our 10-pillar framework, across 8 providers.

 Denmark's "flexicurity" model has one of the lowest employer social security rates in Europe, around 1% of salary, but what looks simple on paper has other layers.
 Holiday allowances are 12.5% of earnings, paid into the FerieKonto system.
 Pension contributions depend on collective agreements that may apply to your hire even if your company is not a signatory.
 The employer of record Denmark market has grown as more companies tap into the country's deep pool of engineering and life sciences talent.